Ba Maw: Law career

 From the 1920s onwards, Ba Maw practiced law and dabbled in colonial-era Burmese politics.
 He achieved prominence in 1931 when he defended the rebel leader, Saya San.
-San had started a tax revolt in Burma in December 1930 which quickly grew into a more widespread rebellion against British rule.
+San had started a tax revolt in Burma in December 1930, which quickly grew into a more widespread rebellion against British rule.
 San was captured, tried, convicted and hanged.
-One of the presiding judges that tried San was another Burmese lawyer Ba U.
+One of the presiding judges that tried San was another Burmese lawyer, Ba U.

-Ba Maw acted as the lead counsel for Saya San, and other rebel leaders.
+Ba Maw acted as the lead counsel for Saya San and other rebel leaders.
 According to Ba Maw, the government "...under the cloak of judicial trail, went on enforcing the law against thousands of villagers who knew nothing of that law, but only how they were unable to pay their taxes in time, and their homes and villages were wrecked..."

 Politics

+British Burma

 In 1934, Ba Maw served as education minister, and then in 1937, he became premier under the new Burmese constitution.
 In July 1940, Ba Maw resigned from the Legislature of Burma.
 During a conference of the Sinyetha, he issued seven orders, one of which was, "to refuse to participate in the war in any way as long as freedom was refused to the Burmese."
 On 6 August 1940, he was arrested for violating the Defence of Burma Rules, and taken to Mandalay for trial.

 According to Ba Maw, "My trial in itself was a ritual sort of affair, brief and formal and without any touch of drama in it.
 All the drama was taking place outside [...] where people everywhere had begun to speak with greater racial feeling and defiance."
 On 28 August, Ba Maw was found guilty and sentenced to imprisonment for a year.
 Originally jailed in Mandalay, he was later relocated to Mogok, in northern Burma.